-(a) All bills and resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability shall not be scheduled for floor consideration unless accompanied by a bill summary which shall include a fiscal analysis.
+- (a) All bills and resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability shall not be scheduled for floor consideration unless accompanied by a bill summary which shall include a fiscal analysis.
 The fiscal analysis contained within a bill summary shall state in dollars the estimated increase or decrease in revenues or expenditures and the present and future fiscal implications of the bill.
-The bill summary shall not express comment or opinion relative to the merits of the legislation proposed, but should point out technical or mechanical defects.
+The bill summary shall not express comment or opinion relative to the merits of the legislation proposed, but should point out technical or mechanical defects. - (b) All bills affecting any retirement system authorized by law shall be accompanied by a bill summary which shall include an estimate of the cost and actuarial analysis of the measure upon being reported favorably by any standing committee unless the actuarial analysis for the bill is governed by the Oklahoma Pension Legislation Actuarial Analysis Act.
+The estimate and actuarial analysis shall be prepared by an actuary engaged by the House of Representatives.

-- (b) All bills affecting any retirement system authorized by law shall be accompanied by a bill summary which shall include an estimate of the cost and actuarial analysis of the measure upon being reported favorably by any standing committee unless the actuarial analysis for the bill is governed by the Oklahoma Pension Legislation Actuarial Analysis Act.
-The estimate and actuarial analysis shall be prepared by the actuary of the Legislative Service Bureau. - (c) If any bill of the type delineated in subsections (a) and (b) of this section is scheduled for floor consideration without a bill summary having been prepared, it shall be the right of any Member to raise a point of order on the Floor and the Presiding Officer may, in his or her discretion, order return of the bill to the appropriate committee.
-The accuracy of a fiscal or actuarial analysis contained within the bill summary shall not be a basis for a point of order under these Rules.
+- (c) If any bill of the type delineated in paragraphs (a) and (b) of this section is scheduled for floor consideration without a bill summary having been prepared, it shall be the right of any member to raise a point of order on the Floor and the presiding officer may, in his or her discretion, order return of the bill to the appropriate committee. - (d) The accuracy of a fiscal or actuarial analysis contained within the bill summary shall not be a basis for a point of order under these Rules.